Chelimin/trivia/README.md

 # Trivia

-First project for WDI-2 in Singapore.
+First project for General Assembly's Web Development Immersive program in Singapore.

 An expandable trivia game with (60s) timer, written with Javascript Object-Oriented Programming, so that more questions can be added easily.